sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat> ("/ChatWithNyan", () => new Chat (" Nyan!"));
 ```

-You can add any WebSocket service to your `WebSocketServer` with the specified behavior and path to the service, by using the `WebSocketServer.AddWebSocketService<TBehaviorWithNew> (string)` or `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method.
+You can add any WebSocket service to your `WebSocketServer` with the specified behavior and absolute path to the service, by using the `WebSocketServer.AddWebSocketService<TBehaviorWithNew> (string)` or `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method.

 The type of `TBehaviorWithNew` must inherit the `WebSocketBehavior` class, and must have a public parameterless constructor.

-And also the type of `TBehavior` must inherit the `WebSocketBehavior` class.
+The type of `TBehavior` must inherit the `WebSocketBehavior` class.

-So you can use the classes created in **Step 2** to add the service.
+So you can use a class in the above Step 2 to add the service.

-If you create a instance of the `WebSocketServer` class without a port number, the `WebSocketServer` class set the port number to **80** automatically.
-So it's necessary to run with root permission.
+If you create a new instance of the `WebSocketServer` class without a port number, it sets the port number to **80**.
+So it is necessary to run with root permission.

     $ sudo mono example2.exe